 Stakeholders (including administrative staff, classified staff, parents, certificated staff, and students) attend trainings on the LCFF, the LCAP, and how to read and interpret the eight priority metrics (data), and the schools' goals.
 At these meetings, stakeholders provide input that helps to formulate the document and provide quantitative information.
 The group analyzes the progress that was made toward each of the goals and how/if actions and services should be revised based on quantitative and qualitative data.
 Throughout the school year, we meet with stakeholders on a regular basis to analyze our progress toward our goals.
-ISANA complies with Education Code section 47606.5 in the development of its LCAP, including the requirement to hold at least one public hearing to solicit the recommendations and comments from parents and other members of the public.
-The LCAP is available in the main office and on ISANA's public website, and is adopted at the regularly scheduled governing board meeting.
+The LCAP is available in the main office and on ISANA's public website, and is adopted at the regularly scheduled governing Board of Directors meeting.